redexp/html-extend/README.md

 ## Contribute
-Help me improve this doc and any PR are welcome.
+Help me improve this doc and any comments are welcome in issues.